raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- /task ---

 You can navigate around your scene to see it from different angles.
-If you get lost just click on a wall in the hierarchy and then 'Shift-F' to focus and then zoom out.
+If you get lost just click on a wall in the Hierarchy window and then 'Shift-F' to focus and then zoom out:

 [[[unity-scene-navigation]]]